Frederick, Prince of Wales: Early life

-In the year of Anne's death and the coronation of George I, Frederick's parents, George, Prince of Wales (later George II), and Caroline of Ansbach, were called upon to leave Hanover for Great Britain when Frederick was only seven years old.
-He was left in the care of his grand-uncle Ernest Augustus, Prince-Bishop of Osnabrück, and did not see his parents again for 14 years.
+In the year of Anne's death and the coronation of George I, Frederick's parents, George, Prince of Wales (later George II), and Caroline of Ansbach, were called upon to leave Hanover for Great Britain when Frederick was only 7 years old.
+He was left in the care of his granduncle Ernest Augustus, Prince-Bishop of Osnabrück, and did not see his parents again for 14 years.

 In 1722, Frederick was inoculated against smallpox by Charles Maitland on the instructions of his mother, Caroline.
 His grandfather George I created him Duke of Edinburgh, Marquess of the Isle of Ely, Earl of Eltham in the county of Kent, Viscount of Launceston in the county of Cornwall, and Baron of Snaudon in the county of Carnarvon, on 26 July 1726.
 The latter two titles have been interpreted differently since: the ofs are omitted and Snaudon rendered as Snowdon.

 Frederick arrived in Great Britain in 1728, the year after his father had become King George II.
-By then, George and Caroline had had several younger children, and Frederick, himself now Prince of Wales, was a high-spirited young man fond of drinking, gambling and women.
+By then, George and Caroline had several younger children, and Frederick was a high-spirited young man fond of drinking, gambling and women.
 The long separation had damaged the relationship with his parents, and they would never be close to him.
-1728 also saw the foundation of Fredericksburg, Virginia, which was named after himhis other namesakes are Prince Frederick, Maryland (1722), Fort Frederick, Maine (1729–30), Fort Frederick, South Carolina (1730–34), Fort Frederick, New York (completed 1735), and Fort Frederica, Georgia (founded 1736); while Fort Frederick, Maryland, Point Frederick, Ontario, Fort Frederick, Ontario and Fort Frederick, New Brunswick were also named after him posthumously.
+That year also saw the foundation of Fredericksburg, Virginia, which was named after him.

 Prince of Wales

 The motives for the ill-feeling between Frederick and his parents may have included the fact that he had been set up by his grandfather, even as a small child, as the representative of the House of Hanover, and was used to presiding over official occasions in the absence of his parents.
 He was not permitted to go to Great Britain until after his father took the throne as George II on 11 June 1727.
 Frederick had continued to be known as Prince Friedrich Ludwig of Hanover (with his British HRH style) even after his father had been created Prince of Wales.

-Frederick was created Prince of Wales on 7 January 1728.
-He served as the tenth Chancellor of the University of Dublin from 1728 to 1751, and a portrait of him still enjoys a commanding position in the Hall of Trinity College Dublin.
+Frederick was created Prince of Wales on 7 January 1729.
+He served as the tenth chancellor of the University of Dublin from 1728 to 1751, and a portrait of him still enjoys a commanding position in the Hall of Trinity College Dublin.

+Once established in London, Frederick sponsored a court of 'opposition' politicians.
+They supported the Opera of the Nobility in Lincoln's Inn Fields as a rival to George Frideric Handel's royally sponsored opera at the King's Theatre in the Haymarket.
+His circle also backed opposition journalism and historiography: under the patronage of Chesterfield and George Bubb Dodington, the Country-Whig paper Old England; or, the Constitutional Journal was paired with two large histories—William Guthrie’s A General History of England (to 1688) and James Ralph’s The History of England, During the Reigns of King William, Queen Anne, and King George I (1744–46).